koogar/Gnat-Stats/README.md

 This project is licensed under the [GPL-2.0 License](https://github.com/koogar/Gnat-Stats/blob/master/LICENSE.txt).

-Gnat-Stats, Phat-Stats & Hardware Serial Monitor Copyright (C) 2016  Colin Conway, Rupert Hirst and contributors
+Gnat-Stats, Phat-Stats, Tacho-Stats, uVolume & HardwareSerialMonitor Copyright (C) 2016  Colin Conway, Rupert Hirst and contributors

 This program is free software; you can redistribute it and/or